JoelBarrantes/timeoff-management-application/documentation.md

 - A **Pipeline** was added for the code build.
 In this pipeline, we perform the following steps:
     - The Jenkins Slave (in our case, the deployment environment), clones the repository code as the initial step.
     - ```npm install``` is performed over the code folder.
-    - The application is packed in pushed to the artifacts repository.
+    - The application is packed, and then pushed to the artifacts repository.
     - Jenkinsfile:
 ```
 timestamps